ajaen4/django-serverless/django_services/papernest/README.md

 This mode uses pulumi to deploy to AWS.
 It will deploy a Postgres RDS database and a Load Balancer + ECS service to host the Django application.

-**One important consideration is that you will need to install the [Pulumi CLI](https://www.pulumi.com/docs/install/) locally and [create a stack](https://www.pulumi.com/docs/concepts/stack/#:~:text=To%20create%20a%20new%20stack,yaml%20file.) for the project**
+**One important consideration is that you will need to install the [Pulumi CLI](https://www.pulumi.com/docs/install/) locally and [create a stack](https://www.pulumi.com/docs/concepts/stack/#:~:text=To%20create%20a%20new%20stack,yaml%20file.) for the project.**

 These are the following commands needed to run it: